 Global-scale Observations of Limb and Disk (GOLD) is an imaging instrument that will fly on a commercial communications satellite in geostationary orbit to image the Earth's thermosphere and ionosphere to examine the response of the Earth’s upper atmosphere to forcing from the Sun and the lower atmosphere.

+Strategies for the Future

+Strategy: Ensure that strategic decisions for future missions and scientific pursuits are informed by national priorities and guided by priorities recommended in the NRC Heliophysics Decadal survey, to the extent feasible, given budget environment and opportunities for partnership

+Strategy: Actively engage the research community beyond NASA to establish science priorities, prepare and review implementation plans, analyze requirements and trade studies, conduct research, and evaluate program performance

+Strategy: Make investment choices based on scientific merit via peer review and open competition, with selected activities directed on a limited basis in order to maintain critical capabilities

+Strategy: Maintain a balanced portfolio of space missions and mission-enabling programs

+Strategy: Implement effective Program/Project Management processes to ensure successful implementation and operation of Heliophysics related programs within planned cost and schedule resources

+Strategy: Maintain robust international, intra-agency, interagency, academic, and private partnerships

+Strategy: Provide rapid, open access to data to enhance the pace of scientific progress

+Strategy: Provide broad public communication regarding programs and scientific discoveries

 Chapter 1.
 Heliophysics: The Science

-The four divisions of the Science Mission Directorate—Earth Science,
+The four science disciplines of the Science Mission Directorate—Earth Science,

 Heliophysics, Planetary Science, and Astrophysics—together embody NASA's commitment to improving our knowledge of the sun, the Earth and the other planets of our solar system, and the universe beyond.
-The specific agency-level science goal charged to the Heliophysics Division is to “develop an understanding of the sun and its effects on Earth and the solar system.”
+The specific agency-level Strategic Objective (1.4) as defined in the 2014 NASA Strategic Plan for the Heliophysics Division (HPD) is to “understand the sun and its interactions with Earth and the solar system, including space weather.”
 The formulation of a strategy for heliophysics research begins with a clear exposition of the scientific goals that flow down from this directive.
 The 2012 NRC Decadal Survey, "Solar and Space Physics: A Science for a Technological Society," identifies four broad science goals and twelve science challenges for heliophysics.
 These twelve science challenges constitute a list of heliophysics mission objectives for the coming decade.
 The Traceability Matrix in Appendix A summarizes the mapping of science questions to current and planned missions.
 It also identifies gaps in our science coverage.
-The Heliosphysics System Observatory Critical Measurements Appendix B, shows how the continuity of observations is important for the interpretation of local observations.
+The Heliophysics System Observatory Critical Measurements Appendix B, shows how the continuity of observations is important for the interpretation of local observations.

-Following the structure of the 2009 Heliophysics Roadmap, we identify three broad and interconnected top-level objectives formulated in support of the scientific and exploration aims of NASA:
+We identify three broad and interconnected top-level objectives formulated in support of the scientific and exploration aims of NASA:

 Solve the Fundamental Mysteries of Heliophysics (F), Understand the Nature of our Home in Space (H), Build the Knowledge to Forecast Space Weather Throughout the Heliosphere (W).